TanStack/query/docs/src/pages/docs/guides/does-this-replace-client-state.md

 - Loading/Error/Result states
 - Contexts

-With all of those things removed, you may ask yourself, \*\*"Is it worth it to keep using our client state manager for this tiny global state?"
+With all of those things removed, you may ask yourself, **"Is it worth it to keep using our client state manager for this tiny global state?"**

-That's up to you!
+**And that's up to you!**

 But React Query's role is clear.
 It removes asynchronous wiring and boilerplate from your application and replaces it with just a few lines of code.

 What are you waiting for, give it a go already!